Planning a successful rewire of your home

 Replacing the wiring in your home is something you only want to do once so think wisely!
 Some customers make the most of the expense and disruption by getting everything they need now and for the foreseeable future.
 With help from my rewire guide you can do the same.

-- Are you going to live in the house whilst the work is being carried out?
+Are you going to live in the house whilst the work is being carried out?
 Some do, but its a lot easier if you don’t!
 Occupied rewires means less daily working time.
-Do you really want to be getting ready for work with someone hanging off a pair of ladders outside on your landing?
 The last hour can often be spent making things safe for your return (like putting floorboards back down) only to be undone again the following morning!
 The longer it takes, the more money its going to cost you.

-- How much stuff have you got?
+How much stuff have you got?
 Book cases, sofa’s, tables, beds, laminated flooring and integrated wardrobes all add time to the job because they are in the way of sockets, switches, fuse boards and all the cables inside the walls and under the floor.
-If you contact electricians who rewire Cardiff properties they will tell you unoccupied, empty houses are a dream to wire up compared to an occupied one full of items, which aren’t so popular!
+If you contact electricians who rewire properties in the Cardiff area they will tell you unoccupied, empty houses are a dream to wire compared to an occupied one full of items, which aren’t so popular!
 Bear this in mind if you are thinking of buying a home, or know someone who is!

 It’s not uncommon to see socket outlets installed directly on top of the floor in older properties throughout Cardiff’s City Centre.
 Socket locations and heights can both be corrected as part of the rewire